 Life cycle refers to emissions from all activities related to the exploration, development, production, and consumption of a resource.
 For hydrocarbon resources, the activities are often grouped into three stages: upstream, midstream, and downstream (Figure 1).
-Upstream activities include exploration, development, and production, which are described in the exploration and development scenario.2 Midstream and downstream activities are associated with the transportation, refinement, and consumption of the fuels produced from leases issued via lease sales in the GOM.
+Upstream activities include exploration, development, and production, which are described in the exploration and development scenario.2 Midstream activities are associated with refining, processing, storage, and distribution of fuels produced from leases issued via lease sales in the GOM.
+Finally, downstream activities are associated with consumption of those fuels.